ennucore/clippinator/README.md

 4. Install [ctags](https://docs.ctags.io/en/latest/building.html).
 5. For pylint, install it and [pylint-venv](https://github.com/jgosmann/pylint-venv/).
 6. Install dependencies: `poetry install`.
-7. Run: `poetry run python main.py --help`.
-To run it on a project, use `poetry run python main.py PROJECT_PATH`
+7. Run: `poetry run clippy --help`.
+To run it on a project, use `poetry run clippy PROJECT_PATH`
+8. You can stop it and then it will continue from the last saved state.
+Use ^C to provide feedback to the main agent.

 ## Details